leellismith/RacingLine/README.md

 ## Purpose of the Project

-### What is worth doing?

 I have decided to create a website base on a go karting company creating thier first website.

-### What am I aiming to creating with a good experiance?

 I am aiming to create a website that feels up-to-date with mobile first design at mind which will include a Home / Gallery / Book Now page.
-This websiite will be easy to navigate and to be able to easily book a go-karting slot for the customer.
+This websiite will be easy to navigate and to be able to easily book a go-karting slot for the customers.

-This website is aimed to bring an online presence that will increase customers, showcase the facility with pricing being visible.
+This website is aimed to bring an online presence that will increase customers, showcase the facility.

 ## User Stories -